bazbt3/raspberry_pi_setup/README.md

 I've creaded a 'repo' folder in the root of my user folder.
 The site lives in there in a folder about to be created by git (if I read the instructions correctly.)

 Here's an approximation of the commands I used to build a site locally then send it to my web host - in the order I ran them, and with the errors I came across.
-It's all mirrors and black thread right now:
+It's all mirrors and black thread right now; don't expect this to work if you try this at *your* home:

 Open a Terminal window,